stavIatrop/JoinOperator_SoftwareDevelopment/README.md

  * ### Searching
     Searching since it is the most time consuming function aims for the lowest complexity possible.
 The function finds the start of the chain in O(1) and then it follows it so as every search costs O(chainSize) which is fairly small.
 Then the result tuples (rowIdR, rowIdS) are saved in 1MB list nodes.

+## TODOs

+* Update the report with the updated faster times (about 40% faster)
+* Translate the report in English